thoronas/milogeo/geo-my-wp/readme.txt

 1. for any questions, error report and suggestions please email info@geomywp.com or visit http://www.geomywp.com

 == Changelog ==

+== 1.7.2 ==
+* PLease Note: in the shortcode search form page (admin) the taxonomies setting had been modified and so you might have to save the taxonomies settings again.
+* Compatible with Wordpress 3.5.1
+* bug Fix - "Get Directions" link on single post map.
+* Show N/A for additional fields (when empty) in single post map.
+* Fix bug where deleted posts not being deleted from wp_places_locator table in database.
+* Buddypress Location slug changed from "wppl-location" to "My-location".
+* Other minor frontend and backend bug fixes.

 == 1.7 ==
 * This is a major update - most of the core code has improved for better performance, security issues and many bug fix.